Electronic Solicitation Defense

 Virtually identical “sting” operations are occurring nationwide – several have been successfully implemented by Federal and local law enforcement agencies right here in the Kansas City Metro Area.
 Your arrest need not be nationally televised to present significant jeopardy to your freedom and your future.
 The presumptive sentence if convicted of this offense is imprisonment in the Kansas Department of Corrections – even if you have no criminal history whatsoever.

 If you have been accused of engaging in sexually inappropriate electronic communications with a minor, the sooner you act, the better.
-Please contact my office in Overland Park if you need a Kansas City Internet solicitation defense lawyer to defend you on charges of child enticement or solicitation of a minor for sex.
-My understanding of the statutes, penalties, and possible defenses to these charges can make a significant difference to the ultimate resolution of your case.
+Please contact my office in Overland Park if you need a Kansas City Internet solicitation defense lawyer to defend you on charges of child enticement or electronic solicitation of a minor.
+Successful representation will require thorough analysis of the applicable statutes, penalties, and all fact and legal defenses.

 Just as in child pornography possession cases, both state and Federal laws have been tightened up to defeat and invalidate prior successful defenses to Internet solicitation charges.
 Before the advent of new laws that specifically prohibit the mere sending of the electronic message, prosecutors proceeded under the theory of “attempted” indecent liberties with a minor.
 In those cases, defense counsel could raise numerous legitimate defenses associated with the issue of whether or not the Defendant had made a “significant” step toward completing the underlying offense.
 For example: did the Defendant actually travel to the agreed meeting location; did the Defendant intend to complete a physical sexual act; was an actual minor even involved?
 Now prosecutors no longer have to prove whether the defendant took any steps toward the completion of actual sexual activity with the alleged underage girl.
 Since the latest Kansas amendments to the law in 2006, simply soliciting sexual activity via the internet from a ‘purported’ child under 16 may be sufficient to support prosecution and conviction.